 6:00 pm Distribution Time – This third time is only available to guests staying in a Deluxe Disney World Resort hotel or Deluxe Villa and only on select days when the Magic Kingdom is running Extended Evening Hours.
 Reservations for boarding passes can be made from outside the park so you don’t have to be there at 6:00 pm.

-Since Disney hasn’t made the official announcement yet, it’s possible that Disney changes the boarding pass distribution time slots for the TRON roller coaster, but for now, we are anticipating the above-listed times to be the ones in place when it opens.
+It’s always possible that Disney changes the boarding pass distribution time slots for the TRON roller coaster, but for now, the above-listed times are the ones that will be in place when you visit.

 Getting a Boarding Pass Step-by-Step